SandraBotica/ML_Project_4/report.md

 ## Summary.
 We are 86% sure that the model can predict the chance of heart disease.

-Without 100% accuracy in a clinical healthcare prediction such as the chance of heart disease, one may not be comfortable giving the diagnosis of heart disease based on this models predictions.
+Without 100% accuracy in a clinical healthcare prediction such as the chance of heart disease, one may not be comfortable giving the diagnosis of chance of heart disease based on this models predictions.

 It mat be best used as a screening tool and indicate to individuals to have further screening if positive.